LineageOS/android_build_soong/docs/map_files.md

 ### systemapi

-This is a synonym of the `apex` tag.
-It should be used to clarify that the API is an API exposed by the system for an APEX, whereas `apex` should be used for APIs exposed by an APEX to the platform or another APEX.
+Indicates that the symbol is exposed by the platform for an apex.
+Whereas `apex` should be used for APIs exposed by an APEX to the platform or another APEX.

+May be used in combination with `llndk` if the symbol is exposed to both APEX and the LL-NDK.

+Since a single library can be installed ether in platform or an apex, but not both, a single map.txt file should not contain _both_ # apex and # systemapi symbols.

+The granularity between # apex and # systemapi exists to help the API review process (b/191371676).
+These two symbols have very similar lifetime "in practice".
+A #systemapi symbol can be dropped from the next release if we are confident that no one is using it.
+Similarily, #apex can be dropped if we are sure that the old platform which used the symbol has reached EOL and thus is no longer accepting new APEX updates.
+Unlike the APIs for apps where we have zero control over how APIs are used, we are in a much more controllable environment when talking about #systemapi and #apex symbols.
+So, we have some flexibility here when determining the lifetime of a symbol.

 ### var